top of page

 How do feel?

-We become aware of the connection between our physical body, emotions and thoughts, and there is integration of body and mind, when we tune into ourselves through mindful yoga.
-The more we practice yoga, the more we notice this co-dependence and the changes that happen.
+When we tune into ourselves through mindful movement we become aware of the connection between our physical body, emotions and thoughts, The more we practice, the more we notice this co-dependence.
 Our awareness can then gradually extend into daily life, our interactions with others and our responses to life situations.
 This experiential awareness shows us that we do not have to be reactive, but we can choose how we respond.
 And within response, there is even more clarity for choice, acceptance, action, harmony and balance.

 Emotional states positively and negatively affect every cell in our bodies, including blood chemistry, the organs and the immune system.